Everything You Need To Know About Creating A Dog-Friendly Office

 All those benefits are great, but you might have to dig a bit deeper to understand if creating a dog-friendly office is great for your company.

 Our suggestion?
 Send out a survey or bring it up in a group meeting.
 If you have a group meeting, follow it up with the fact that your employees can feel comfortable to email you or set up a meeting with you later about it.
-It can be difficult for some employees to mention their hesitations if your entire office is pro dog-friendly office.
+It can be difficult for some employees to mention their hesitations if your entire office is pro dog-friendly.
 The best companies tend to take their employees needs and feedback into consideration.
 You may believe that because you would like a dog-friendly company the rest of the employees will want to work for one too.
 This may not strictly be the case.

 • Pet Allergies: Some of your employees or clients may be severely allergic to dogs.
 You don’t want to upset their allergies or put them at risk by having a dog-friendly office.